 If you don’t have any other issues like abuse or neglect in your relationship, there is no reason not to talk things over with your partner.
 It is very important that they get to know how you truly feel.
 People find it hard to gauge the feelings of others from time to time – but it doesn’t mean they don’t care.
 Open your heart a little, and let the sunshine in.

-Feeling lonely even when you have a partner can be a harrowing experience.
+Feeling Alone In A Relationship or even when you have a partner can be a harrowing experience.
 It is haunting to share a bed with someone, yet feel estranged.
 But, it doesn’t have to be this way.
+What To Do When You Feel Lonely?
 Practice positive thinking and seek professional help if needed.
 Make yourself a priority.
 Life is too short to suffer in silence.
 Take matters in your own hands and live life to the fullest.

 Try these tips and let us know how it went in the comments section below.